geminabox/geminabox/README.md

 that this has happened at least once already.

-Geminabox in proxy mode will ignore uploads of gem versions that are exact copies of gems available from rubygems in order to pushing you into the manual upload mode for proxied gems.
+Geminabox in proxy mode will ignore uploads of gem versions that are exact copies of gems available from rubygems in order to avoid pushing you into the manual upload mode for proxied gems.

 ### Upgrading from older Geminabox versions

 Geminabox ships with a Ruby program to help with server upgrades.
-The script (, script (named `gemianbox`).
+The script is named `geminabox`.
 It also supports converting between standalone and proxy servers and can be used to trigger index builds.

 If you are running a standalone server no explicit upgrade steps are necessary, but you might want to build the new gem index by running: